Kretin1/flutter_sequencer/README.md

 ## Multi-channel SF2

-This fork provides support for multi-channel SF2 instruments and sending multiple midi events at a time
+This fork provides support for multi-channel SF2 instruments and sending multiple midi events at a time for the purpose of playing midi files.

+Parsing and timing the events is currently handled in Flutter.

+It's working, but is a work in progress.

 # flutter_sequencer